 You should not start running a business from your council property until you have received written permission from the head of your housing service and, if applicable, the head of the planning department.

-You may also have to pay business rates if you use any part of the property exclusively for business use, or you have modified a section of the property for this reason.
+You may also have to pay business rates if you use any part of the property exclusively for business use, or if you have modified a section of the property for this reason.
 However, each case is considered on an individual basis and will depend on the regulations of your local authority or housing association.

 What happens if your request is denied?